mrstepanovic/neuro-graph/README.md

-Graph theory provides a useful way to measure and describe functional network structure in the brain (Gits, 2016).
+Graph theory provides a useful way to measure and describe functional network structure in the brain [https://quod.lib.umich.edu/cgi/p/pod/dod-idx/relating-connectivity-and-graph-analysis-to-cognitive.pdf?c=mjm;idno=13761231.0001.111]((Gits, 2016)).
 Unfortunately, a high barrier to entry has hindered its utilization in cognitive neuroscience.
 Graph Knot offers a streamlined process for analyzing functional networks with graph theory, and in future versions aims to improve upon existing visualization methods for functional networks.